Warning: This article contains content that may be disturbing to readers. Discretion is advised.

 “I believe this was something that God called me to do,” he said.

-As family members looked on, Skibicki described their loved ones’ features, hairstyles and how they were willing to trade sex for marijuana, food and a place to brush their teeth.
+As family members looked on, Skibicki described their loved ones’ features, hairstyles and how they were willing to trade sex for drugs and a shower.

-He said he had no problem physically controlling the victims and demonstrated to detectives how he strangled Buffalo Woman, who was in her mid-20s, after she tried to “power” past him.
+He said he had no problem physically controlling the victims and demonstrated how he strangled Buffalo Woman, who was in her mid-20s, after she tried to “power” past him.

 “She took so long to die, I probably crushed her throat,” he said on the video.
 “I tried not to allow her to suffer.